mmbman/Katagiri/jewel-mirror-awareness.md

 This is the main point.
 This is the Buddhist practice.
 Buddhist practice is very calm, stable, and not showy.
 It is to make the root of your life strong.

-So that is emanicipation.
+So that is emancipation.
 The manifestation of the unconditioned world in our daily life.
 In this world, the phenomenal world.
 Right here.

 How?